Encyclopaedia Inflationaris: Basic Equations

 and, then, the coefficients $a_i$ are determined in terms of the Hubble flow functions.
 For scalar perturbations, one gets~\cite{Schwarz:2001vv,Martin:2002vn, Casadio:2004ru, Casadio:2005xv, Casadio:2005em, Gong:2001he, Choe:2004zg, Gong:2001he, Leach:2002ar, Martin:2013uma, Jimenez:2013xwa}

 where $C \equiv \gamma_{\usssE} + \ln 2 - 2 \approx -0.7296$, $\gamma _\usssE$ being the Euler constant, $f=5$ and $g=7$.
 For the gravitational waves, the coefficients $a_i$ read

+These expressions are actually known at one more order, namely third order in the Hubble flow functions, and can be found in \Refc{Auclair:2022yxs}.
 The Hubble flow functions are time-dependent quantities such that in the above expression, it is understood that they should be evaluated at the time at which the pivot scale crosses the Hubble radius during inflation, \ie at a time $\etastar$ such that $\kstar = \calH(\etastar)$.
 Let us notice that setting the pivot at another time affects the previous expression.
 For instance, setting $\etastar$ such that $\kstar \etastar=-1$ would set $f=3$ and $g=6$.
 We will see below that this introduces a dependence in the parameters describing the reheating stage.

 The properties of the power spectra can also be characterized by the spectral indices and their ``running''.
 They are defined by the coefficients of the Taylor expansions of the power spectra logarithm with respect to $\ln k$, evaluated at the pivot scale $\kstar$.
 This gives